 Professor Drew has taught widely across all levels of the undergraduate programme; he is currently responsible for the 1st-year modules ‘Eras of English’ and ‘Literary Journalism, 1642-present’, and 2nd-year courses in ‘Restoration & Augustan Literature’, contributing also to ‘Fiction and Theory’, ‘Renaissance Literature’ and Foundation courses in English Language.

 These include 19th-century print culture, the Victorian miscellany, and in particular the journalistic work of Dickens and his contemporaries.
-Professor Drew directs the international research project Dickens Journals Online, which is centered around open access digital editions of two mid-century periodicals, Household Words and All the Year Round.
+Professor Drew directs the international research project Dickens Journals Online, which is centred around open access digital editions of two mid-century periodicals, Household Words and All the Year Round.

 - Visiting Fellow, the School of English and Creative Arts, University of Northampton